tocco/tocco-docs/framework/architecture/hibernate/query-builder.rst

 If the path points to a primary key that is referenced in a many to one association, the foreign key field is returned instead of performing an unnecessary join (which results in ``address.fk_user = ?`` instead of ``INNER JOIN user ON user.pk = address.fk_user WHERE user.pk = ?`` for performance reasons.
+This shortcut can only be used when the :java:ref:`QueryBuilderInterceptors<ch.tocco.nice2.persist.hibernate.query.QueryBuilderInterceptor>` do not need to add any conditions to that join.
+This is checked through the :java:ref:`JoinInfo<ch.tocco.nice2.persist.hibernate.JoinInfo>` class which internally uses the ``CriteriaBuilderWrapper#hasQueryRestrictions()`` method.

 When a join is created it corresponds to an actual JOIN in the SQL.
 Therefore it should be tried to reuse the join instances if the same entity is going to be joined multiple times.